-- Launch our refreshed wellbeing strategy during our 2023 financial year. - into our policies. - Assemble a Wellbeing Working Group responsible for overseeing and maintaining effective governance of wellbeing activities within Imperial's operations. - · Benchmark the range of support available in our priority locations for the maintenance of mental health. - Develop a Wellbeing Framework with key leading indicators. - Foster a mentally healthy culture by incorporating these principles into People Leader training. - Run regular initiatives to raise awareness of mental health issues at work.
+- Launch our refreshed wellbeing strategy during our 2023 financial year. - Include wellbeing responsibilities into our policies. - Assemble a Wellbeing Working Group responsible for overseeing and maintaining Imperial's operations. - Benchmark the range of support available in our priority locations for the maintenance of mental health. - Develop a Wellbeing Framework with key leading indicators. - Measure our performance - Foster a mentally healthy culture by incorporating these principles into People Leader training. - Run regular initiatives to raise awareness of mental health issues at work.